raniasalem9998/lonely-journal/python/python_2.md

 - finally, Python returns to your code (to the place just after the invocation) and resumes its execution.

 # **LAB**
-## Estimated time
-5 minutes

-## Level of difficulty
-Very easy

-## Objectives
-becoming familiar with the print() function and its formatting capabilities;
-experimenting with Python code.
-Scenario
-The print() command, which is one of the easiest directives in Python, simply prints out a line to the screen.

 ## In your first lab:

 - use the print() function to print the line Hello, Python! to the screen.
 Use double quotes around the string;